 With its rich collection, the Marstallmuseum is one of the most important court stable museums in the world.
 It is located in the historical ‘Riding Stables’ in the southern Cavaliers’ Building of Nymphenburg Palace.
 This building, which was completed in 1740 under Elector Karl Albrecht, was formerly used for stabling the most valuable horses during the summer months.
 In the winter the princely horses and carriages were accommodated in the main stables and coach house on Marstallplatz near the Munich Residence.

-The first Marstallmuseum was set up here as long ago as 1923 in the former court riding school.
-During the Second World War, the collection was transferred to Nymphenburg Palace and after the destruction of the extensive Marstall complex in the centre of Munich, the present Marstallmuseum was opened in 1952.
+The first Marstallmuseum was opened in 1923 in the former court riding school built by Klenze.
+At the end of 1939, the collection was transferred to Nymphenburg Palace and after the destruction of the extensive court stable complex in the centre of Munich, the present Marstallmuseum was opened in 1950.